Updated 11/2022

 Defines the importance and role of marketing, media, and public relations in the event planning industry.
 Identify marketing and communication tools such as social media, promotional events, networking, and blogs.
 Design a marketing plan to include target market research, communication tools, objectives, strategies, and implementation.

-8188CEFRHS FRCC Social Media for Business (May be taken for concurrent enrollment credit through FRCC)
+8188CEFRHS FRCC Social Media for Business

 Credits: 5